 One other factor is that I'm a greenie; the idea of using a petrol lawnmower is slightly repugnant, and I look forward to the day when I can own a wholly electric motor car; they exist now but are still very expensive, and the batteries barely adequate.
 I reckon by 2020 we'll all be considering a change; certainly for our second vehicle.

-Today, Monday, 9th March, 2015 is a watershed day; the first all sunshine powered aircraft, Solar Impulse 2, began the its maiden attempt at a round the world flight.
+Monday, 9th March, 2015 was a watershed day; the first all sunshine powered aircraft, Solar Impulse 2, began the its maiden attempt at a round the world flight.
 On all fronts, scientists and adventurers are challenging hithto unthought of heights.
 She finished the journey successfully too though not without some doubts over the long leg from China to Hawaii.

 Bernard Preston is a retired chiropractor; he is also a physics major and hence his interest in solar electric lawnmowers and the like.

 Of course, greenies like Bernard Preston are also into compost piles, as grass cuttings from the solar electric lawnmower make the very best humus.
 The heap gets very hot and the vegetable material breaks down in a matter of months; weeks if the hens are allowed to climb over the heaps, adding their nitrogen rich manure.

 Making a compost pile is an everyday affair for the gardener; whether it's uncooked kitchen waste, grass cuttings, twigs and small prunings, that humus is vital for your organic vegetables.

 More recently, since rats have been invading our compost heaps for kitchen waste, the latter has been reserved for our worm farm.
 It's sealed off sufficiently so that they can get air, but no rats can enter.

 The wonder of worm farms is something every gardener should consider.
 They turn your kitchen waste into a magnificent liquid manure and provide thousands of worms that can either be introduced to your compost pile, or fed to the chickens.